top of page

 President Lyndon B. Johnson selected another desk for his office and the Resolute Desk was loaned to the Kennedy Library for a traveling exhibition from 1964 – 1965 and then was taken to the Smithsonian Institution for exhibit during 1966 and 1967.

 In January, 1977, President Jimmy Carter requested that the historic desk be returned to the White House for use, once again, in the Oval Office.
 In 1981, President Ronald Reagan also chose to use this desk in the Oval Office.
-President George Bush used it in the same office for five months in 1989 before having it moved to his Residence Office.

 On January 20th, 1993, the Resolute Desk was returned to the Oval Office for use by President Clinton and is still used today by President Biden.